remix-run/remix-website/data/posts/remix-vs-next.md

 My money is on the the Remix version, especially as your server cache fills up with common queries.
 Those requests would come out of the cache and be visually complete at the same time the skeleton screens show up.

 I wouldn't leave it to a hunch though in the real world, I'd test it.
-Because of Remix's design, it would be a two-line net change in my route:
+Because of Remix's design, if you wanted to test this it would be a two-line net change in your route module:

 ```tsx
 // original, server fetched